umgbhalla/dotfiles/.config/install/doc/arch.md

   Additionally, if you accidentally create a bad partition, you can always delete the partition using the `d` key.

 - Create a SWAP partition.
-The partition size should be twice the size of your RAM capacity.
+The partition size should be around twice the size of your RAM capacity, but usually you don't need any more than 30 GB.
 My RAM is 16 GB:
   ```
   n
   enter
   enter
-  +32G
+  +30G
   ```
 - Create a root `/` partition.
   ```